 When you’re ready, you’ll need to pass both a written and a practical test.
 The written test must be taken at an approved testing center.
 The cost of the test is approximately $150.

 FAA Practical Test

-Finally, it’s time to take your check-ride.
+Finally, it’s time to take your checkride.
 This is the practical portion of the test, which includes both an interview and a flight test.
 The practical is conducted by a Designated Pilot Examiner (DPE).
-Again, the cost varies but you can expect to pay approximately $400 for the practical.
+Again, the cost varies but you can expect to pay approximately $600 for the practical.

-There a number of other expenses that you could easily incur in addition to the ones listed above.
+There are a number of other expenses that you could easily incur in addition to the ones listed above.
 These additional expenses, however, are not necessary to learn to fly a plane, so I intentionally excluded them.
 With that said, they’re worth mentioning.

 Many student pilots choose to buy their own headsets for training.
-This can certainly be a better option than using the “community” headsets that are available when you rent the airplane.
+This can certainly be a better option than using the “community” headsets that are available when you rent an airplane.

 You can spend as little as $100 for a cheap, off-brand headset (not recommended, by the way).
 On the other hand, you can spend $1,000 or more on the latest top-quality headset with Active Noise Reduction (ANR).

 Popular choices include David Clark H10-13.4s on the low end, Lightspeed Sierras in the mid-range, and Bose A-20s or Lightspeed Zulus at the top end.

 An Electronic Flight Bag (EFB) consists of a tablet computer (iPad or Android) and some form of flight planning/management software such as Foreflight or Garmin Pilot.
 To connect the software to a reliable data source, you can add an external GPS unit such as the Stratus and the Bad Elf.

 Of course, there are many other items that you could invest in.
 Read What Do Pilots Carry In Their Flight Bags? for a more detailed list.